-COS 118 Salon IV 0 21 0 7

-This course provides advanced experience in a simulated salon setting.
-Emphasis is placed on efficient and competent delivery of all salon services in preparation for the licensing examination and employment.
-Upon completion, students should be able to demonstrate competence in program requirements and the areas covered on the Cosmetology Licensing Examination and meet entry-level employment requirements.
+COS 118 Salon IV 0 21 0 7 Prerequisites: State, Take All: COS 111 and COS 112 Corequisites: None Course Offeri ng Availability: Fall This course p rovides advanced experience in a simulated salon setting.
+Emphasis is placed o n eff icient and competent de competent delivery of all salon services in preparation for the licensing examination and employment.
+Upon completion, students should be able to demonstrate competence in program requirements and the areas covered on the Cosmetole ogy Licensing Examination and meet entry-level employment requirements.

-COS 223 Contemp Hair Coloring 1 3 0 2
+COS 223 Contemp Hair Coloring